Top Things To Do Outer Banks NC

 From lounging on world-class beaches and exploring massive lighthouses to observing wild Spanish mustang horses frolicking on the shoreline - visitors to NC's coast will discover a long list of things to do during their stay.

-Commonly referred to as simply OBX, there no place quite like these barrier islands that shift with the wind and the waves.
+Commonly referred to as simply OBX, there is no place quite like these barrier islands that shift with the wind and the waves.

 Explore our lists of the best things to do organized by Outer Banks town starting at the northern beaches and ending in Ocracoke Island, the southern-most portion of the OBX that's accessible only via ferry.